Rolls Royce Camargue

 All its original books and documentation remain with the car, a testament, if any were needed, of this magnificent motor car’s originality.

 This car now presents as Rolls-Royce Motor Cars originally intended, and in 2024, the car was invited to be displayed at NEC Classic Car Show Pride of Ownership.
-The ethos of our vendor throughout his custody echoes that of Mr Royce.
+A December 2025 feature in Classic and Sportscar Magazine is another testament to the cars unique originality.

 1976